 A few years ago we took the kids to Disney.
 Frankly, they were probably too small but we had booked it so we pretty much had to go.
 Needless to say, there was a lot of walking and we needed to take a lot of stuff into the parks.

 The thing that we missed with the stroller we had at the time was a great cargo carrier.
 This unit outshines the competition where carry kiddo stuff is concerned.
 Underneath the entire length of this double baby, the stroller is a cargo net, and you can pack a ton of stuff in there.

 Turns On A Dime

 One of the great things about this stroller is its ability to get in and out of tight spaces.
 Those dual articulating wheels mean you can literally turn the thing in a 360 on a dime.
 This is indispensable when you are going in and out of a tight apartment for example or a small shop somewhere.
-The ability to turn the thing is surprising when you consider it’s the size and that is basically carry’s two kids and all their stuff.
+The ability to turn the thing is surprising when you consider its size and that it basically carries two kids and all their stuff.
 It’s quite remarkable.

 It’s really hard to wrong when buying strollers to buy a Graco.

 It can be very intimidating to buy your first stroller, and it can be especially intimidating to spend what probably seems like a lot of money on it.
 But think of it this way: You are going to have this stroller for a long time.
 I have one of our first strollers still in our van today and my oldest is six years old.
 Our two-year-old uses it regularly, it’s survived three kids, and we use it a lot and we use it everywhere.

 Take It Everywhere

 We take on kids on nature walks, to the beach, through the snow, and through just about every terrain imaginable.
 Of course, we take them to the mall too, and the grocery store and for walks on the sidewalk like everybody else.